MicrosoftDocs/dynamics-365-project-operations/articles/psa/time-entry-extensibility-v3.md

 - Type
 - Entry Status

 The **Dimensions** section doesn't allow for inline editing.
 This section is backed by a view that enables custom fields to be added to the weekly time entry grid.
-For information about how to add custom fields, see the "Extensibility" section later in this topic.
+For information about how to add custom fields, see the "Extensibility" section later in this article.

 ### Duration
 The Duration section shows the days of the week as column headers.
 This section allows for inline editing.
 After a time entry row is created that has appropriate dimensions, users can quickly enter, inline, the amount of time that they spent on those dimensions.